 Using a debt management plan to reduce your monthly payments may sound like a great idea but this debt solution also has its drawbacks.
 Whether or not a debt management plan will work out for you depends on many factors including your income, the level of your debt, and your unique financial situation.

-At Money Advisor, we pride ourselves on offering resources, guidance, and help to borrowers who want to proactively manage their debt problems.
+At MA, we pride ourselves on offering resources, guidance, and help to borrowers who want to proactively manage their debt problems.
 Below, our debt advisors have outlined the major pros and cons of debt management plans (DMP) so you can decide if a DMP will work for you:

 The Basics: What is a Debt Management Plan?